ztyreg/minisql/doc/syntax.md

     INTEGER | FLOAT | CHAR(M)
 ```

-Record shoudl be shorter than page.
+Record should be shorter than page.
 Supports the primary key for a single attribute.

 **Delete**